DYCI2/Somax2/README.md

 #### Step 1: Install Somax
 * Clone the master branch of this repository or go to [Releases](https://github.com/DYCI2/Somax2/releases) and download the latest version of the Somax source code.
-* Add the `max/somax` folder to your Max path through Options -> File Preferences in Max.
+* Add the `max/somax` subfolder of Somax2 to your Max path through Options -> File Preferences in Max.
 Make sure that the `subfolders` option is checked.

 #### Step 2: Install Python Requirements
-* From the root folder, install the requirements with `pip3 install -r python/somax/requirements.txt`
+* In a terminal, cd to the `Somax2` root folder and install the requirements with `pip3 install -r python/somax/requirements.txt`

 ## Getting Started
 The main Somax application is the patch `somax2.maxpat`.
 You can open this patch from inside Max or by opening it directly from Finder.